 Our third annual Global Investor Outlook report explores investor sentiment, asset class preferences, opportunities and strategies in 2023.
 Our findings are based on numerous in-depth interviews with our Capital Markets experts and survey of more than 750 investors around the world.

-- The journey so far suggests stabilisation of the global real estate market to take hold by mid-2023.
-The velocity and timing of this process, incorporating a repricing and subsequent recovery will differ across markets and sectors, creating multiple investment opportunities.
+The journey so far suggests global real estate market stabilization to take hold mid-2023.
+But the velocity and timing of stabilization, repricing and recovery will differ across markets and sectors, creating multiple investment opportunities.

-- Sustainability is driving decisions as the threat of stranded assets looms.
-Nearly 17% of investors are activating a capital improvement, disposal or acquisition strategy that incorporates ESG considerations, with 45% set to dispose of up to 20% of assets under management (AUM) over the next 5 years.
+Sustainability is driving decisions as the threat of stranded assets looms.
+17% of investors are activating a capital improvement, disposal or acquisition strategy that incorporates ESG considerations, up from 10% in 2022.